amcginlay/eks-demos/doc/orchestration/README.md

 Our first step is to use [Spring Initializr](https://start.spring.io/), an online tool which automates the construction of ready-to-roll Spring Boot application code.
 This code is downloaded as a zipfile and gives the developer a well defined starting position.
 Whilst it is common to use Spring Initializr from a web browser, it is equally easy to invoke it from the command line.

-The required dependencies which combine to provide the features needed are **Web**, which embeds a [Tomcat](http://tomcat.apache.org/) web server, and **Actuator**.
+The required Spring Boot dependencies which combine to provide the features needed are **Web**, which embeds a [Tomcat](http://tomcat.apache.org/) web server, and **Actuator**.
 Check the documentation to learn more about the [Actuator](https://docs.spring.io/spring-boot/docs/current/reference/htmlsingle/#production-ready) dependency.

 If you followed the previous steps a directory for the source code will have already been cloned onto your Cloud9 instance.
 Confirm that the `~/environment/eks-demos/src/boot-orch` directory exists and contains a single file named `Dockerfile`.
 From the Cloud9 terminal, invoke Spring Initializr to construct a [Gradle](https://en.wikipedia.org/wiki/Gradle) project with the required code and dependencies, then unzip the results which will appear alongside the `Dockerfile`.
 ```bash